 Head of Marketing & Digital Sales, TROX

-The configurator is easy to use and provides crucial CX information such as expected delivery time, pricing information and lifecycle costs on the myTROX web store, establishing it as the foundation for the company’s future growth.
+The configurator is easy to use and provides crucial CX (customer experience) information such as expected delivery time, pricing information and lifecycle costs on the myTROX web store, establishing it as the foundation for the company’s future growth.

 Now that the first channel — the online product catalog — is able to pull up product data from the multi-channel business solution, the next natural step is to ensure that all remaining websites, apps, tools, etc., are connected to the new interface.

 With such an intuitive buying experience for wholesalers, tradespeople, architects and even consumers across 40+ countries, Geberit is primed for a revenue boom.